 Cytologic examination with cell block examination of pleural fluid is usually one of the first steps after radiologic examination in the workup of patients suspected of PMM.
 Cytologic examination may establish a diagnosis of adenocarcinoma.
 In other cases atypical, or even frankly malignant mesothelial cells, may be present.
 Fluorescence in situ hybridization (FISH) and immunohistochemical studies of pleural fluid specimens may help to establish a malignant diagnosis in some cases.
 However, tissue invasion, required for the pathologic diagnosis of PMM, is not feasible in pleural fluid specimens.
 Pathologic diagnosis may be based on a fine needle aspirate or core biopsy, but usually requires examination of a VATS biopsy, or rarely, an open biopsy.

 Frozen Section Examination

 PMM usually begins in the parietal pleura, rather than in the visceral pleura.
 This is supported by several observations including those in a thoracoscopic and pathologic prospective study of biopsies of 188 early cases of PMM, which revealed that patients whose tumor was confined to the parietal pleura survived significantly longer (median survival time 32.7 months) than those with involvement of both parietal and visceral pleura (median survival time 7 months).
-No instances of tumors involving only visceral pleura were encountered.2 Tumor first appears on gross examination as tiny, 1 to 2 mm ...
+No instances of tumors involving only visceral pleura were encountered.2 Tumor first appears on gross examination as tiny, 1 ...